freeCodeCamp/guide/src/pages/git/tagging-in-git/index.md

 v0.0.3 //new tag
 ```

-`-a` flag indicates that this is a annotated tag. `-m` flag lets you add in line massage.
-If you avoid `-m` you'd be provided with a window to enter the massage.
+`-a` flag indicates that this is a annotated tag. `-m` flag lets you add in line message.
+If you avoid `-m` you'd be provided with a window to enter the message.

 Other options available are `-s` and `-u`, which create a GPG-signed tag using the default e-mail address as key or a given key.
 ```shell